-Khloe Kardashian & Tristan Thompson Did Not Get Married In A Secret Ceremony [Debunked]
+Khloe Kardashian And Tristan Thompson Did Not Get Married In A Secret Ceremony [Debunked]

-Khloe Kardashian and Tristan Thompson are not secretly married despite recent reports claiming that they had a quiet wedding in Malibu.
+Khloe Kardashian and Tristan Thompson are not secretly married, despite recent reports claiming that they had a quiet wedding in Malibu.

-According to a report by Gossip Cop, the most recent cover of In Touch Weekly Magazine claims that Khloe Kardashian and Tristan Thompson are already married, stating that the pair had a “quickie Malibu ceremony,” and that Khloe didn’t sign a prenup agreement with her cheating baby daddy.
+According to a report by Gossip Cop, the most recent cover of In Touch Weekly Magazine claims that Khloe Kardashian and Tristan Thompson are already married, stating that the pair had a “quickie Malibu ceremony,” and that Khloe didn’t sign a prenup agreement with her cheating boyfriend.

 The magazine also claims that Khloe Kardashian’s sister, Kim Kardashian, warned her that Tristan Thompson would “betray” her again.
-The magazine goes on to say that the Keeping Up with the Kardashians star was “desperate” to marry the NBA player, and that she is ready to have another baby in the near future with Thompson.
+The magazine goes on to say that the Keeping Up With the Kardashians star was “desperate” to marry the NBA player, and that she is ready to have another baby in the near future with Thompson.

 However, the magazine reportedly later pulls a switch on readers after their headlines imply that Khloe and Tristan have already gotten married, the article goes on to say that the couple have not yet walked down the aisle, but that they are planning their future wedding together, hinting that Kardashian and Thompson may already be engaged due to the fact that the new mom has been spotted out and about in L.A. wearing a huge diamond sparkler on her left ring finger.